 It's difficult to imagine what a typewriter, a skateboard, a telescope, and a space suit could possibly have in common.
-While at first glance it is difficult to make a connection, they are all part of a fascinating new collection that opened on Friday, September 21 at the Kentucky Museum on the campus of WKU.
-This new exhibit is the only one of its kind and is designed to educate and inspire.
+While at first glance it is difficult to make a connection, they are all part of a fascinating new collection that opened on September 21, 2012 at the Kentucky Museum on the campus of Western Kentucky University.
+This exhibit is the only one of its kind and is designed to educate and inspire.
 It features hundreds of original items – the actual instruments that shaped American history – that successful Americans used on their path to extraordinary achievements.

 In virtually every field of study, many of the greatest American icons of our time have personally made generous contributions to this collection.

 The exhibit will be permanently housed at the Kentucky Museum and features items from prominent figures from across America.
-For the music lover, there are items used by Elvis Presley and Charlie Daniels; sports and entertainment connoisseurs will be delighted to see a skateboard donated by Tony Hawk, one of Jack Nicklaus's golf clubs, or a tennis racket from Chris Evert; and those interested in history and politics will appreciate Sandra Day O'Connor's personal copy of the U.S. Constitution.
+For the music lover, there are items used by Elvis Presley and Charlie Daniels; sports and entertainment connoisseurs will be delighted to see the saddle of Man O' War, one of the greatest racehorses of all times, a skateboard donated by Tony Hawk, one of Jack Nicklaus's golf clubs, or a tennis racket from Chris Evert; and those interested in history and politics will appreciate a hand-written note from President Abraham Lincoln and Sandra Day O'Connor's personal copy of the U.S. Constitution.